justinjkim/flix/README.md

 # README

 This is my personal Rails project, created by following along the excellent "The Pragmatic Studio" tutorials.
-I'm about 85% finished with the project, and will deploy it to Heroku when everything is live.
+Check it out on powerful-citadel-75192.herokuapp.com!